hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter04.md

 *** =hint
 - Remember to load the `ggplot2` package via `library(ggplot2)`
 - Remember to use `?geom_histogram` to look over the different options for creating a histogram.
 For example, use the `bins` argument to specify the number of bins.
+- When you want to color or fill based on a specified color, make sure to add quotatation marks around the name of the color.

 *** =pre_exercise_code
 ```{r}